SylJab/OperationalResearch/README.md

 Note: Seminars are conducted in Excel format for problem formulation and data analysis, while numerical integration rules are implemented in MATLAB for computational purposes.

+Software Requirements

+MATLAB version R2018b or higher is required to run the numerical integration techniques.
+Microsoft Excel version 2013 or higher is needed to access and work with the seminar materials provided.